Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 What's the Kigali nightlife like?

 Surprisingly good.
 Kigali isn't Nairobi or Lagos — it's smaller and calmer.
-But the bar scene in Kimihurura and Kiyovu has grown a lot.
-Sundowner drinks at Repub Lounge's terrace, live music at some spots on Friday and Saturday nights, and a growing craft cocktail scene.
+But the bar scene in Kimihurura and Kiyovu has grown considerably.
+Sundowner drinks at Repub Lounge's terrace, live music at various spots on Friday and Saturday nights, and a growing craft cocktail scene.

 For something more local, the bars in Nyamirambo — the most diverse neighborhood in Kigali, with Muslim, Christian, and traditional communities side by side — have cheap beers, loud music, and a genuinely mixed crowd.
 It's the most "real Kigali" nightlife experience.